 Photo credit: Joshua Fernandez

-I am a PhD Candidate in Political Science at The George Washington University.
-My research focuses on the connections between nationalism, political development, and security, with a regional focus on Russia and the former Soviet Union, and has been published in Problems of Post-Communism and Russian Politics.
+My research focuses on the connections between nationalism, political development, and security, with a focus on Russia and the former Soviet Union, and has been published in Problems of Post-Communism and Russian Politics.

-My dissertation engages in a comparative, cross-case study of Russia’s 21 ethnic republics to unpack the historical and elite origins of sub-state nationalism.
-This project has been supported by the Harriman Institute of Columbia University and funded by the Carnegie Corporation of New York.
+In 2023 I completed my PhD at the George Washington University, where my dissertation research engaged in a comparative, cross-case study of Russia’s 21 ethnic republics to unpack the historical and elite origins of identities at the subnational level.
+This project has been supported by the Harriman Institute of Columbia University and funded by Carnegie Corporation of New York.

 I have also developed and taught a range of courses at both The George Washington University and Sciences Po, ranging from international relations to identity politics and modern Russian politics.

-Beyond research and teaching, I have contributed to The Program on New Approaches to Research and Security in Eurasia (PONARS Eurasia), Riddle.Russia, and in 2022 was selected as a fellow for the Monterey Summer Symposium on Russia.
+Beyond research and teaching, I have contributed to The Program on New Approaches to Research and Security in Eurasia (PONARS Eurasia), Riddle.Russia, and have been a fellow for the Monterey Summer Symposium on Russia.